neelavro777/applied-customer-segmentation/README.md

 Type in three numbers about a customer's purchase history.
 Get back an
 answer: who they are, how much they are worth to your business, how likely they are to leave, and exactly what to do next.
-No statistics degree required.

 This project turns raw transaction data into actionable customer segments using unsupervised machine learning.
 It trains three different clustering